jluk/ACC-Documentation/README.md

 * Shortlink to these docs via [aka.ms/accbetadocs] (https://www.aka.ms/accbetadocs)

 ## About Cloud Console
-The Azure Cloud Console is a free service providing a browser accessible BASH shell.
+The Cloud Console is a free service providing a browser accessible BASH shell.
-This console is provided from an ephemeral container provided free of charge by Azure.
+This console is provided from an ephemeral container free of charge by Azure.

 Each console is provided on a per-session, per-user basis so state will only persist in storage explicitly attached for that purpose.
-System-wide changes will not transfe across sessions.
+System-wide changes will not transfer across sessions.

 ### Features
 * Browser accessible BASH shell with pre-installed Azure dev tools (submit requests for new tools in Teams discussion)